Native Woodland Conservation Scheme

 Native Woodland Scheme Framework

 The purpose of the Native Woodland Scheme Framework (PDF) is to identify, at pre-application stage, the most appropriate native woodland type to promote onsite.
-The NWS Forester and the NWS Ecologist appraises the site in terms of its location, soil and main habitats and vegetation, and matches it to one of five scenarios, named after the basic soil type:
+The NWS Forester and the NWS Ecologist appraises the site in terms of its location, soil and main habitats and vegetation, and matches it to one of five scenarios:

 - Scenario 1: Podzols (Oak-Birch-Holly Woodland)